superlinked/superlinked/docs/getting-started/why-superlinked.md

 ### Okay, seems like Superlinked proposes a nice approach, but

 1. How can I build with it at scale?
-    The [Superlinked Server](../run-in-production/overview.md) is a deployable component available as a [Python package on PyPI](https://pypi.org/project/superlinked-server/), designed to enhance the operation of Superlinked by providing a RESTful API for management.
+    The [Superlinked Server](../run-in-production/overview.md) is a deployable component available as a [Python package on PyPI](https://pypi.org/project/superlinked-server/), designed to enhance the operation of Superlinked by providing a RESTful API for communicating with your application.
 This package streamlines the integration of Superlinked's sophisticated search functionalities into existing applications by offering REST endpoints and Vector Database connectivity.
 It enables developers to focus on leveraging Superlinked's capabilities without the burden of infrastructure management, from initial prototype to full-scale production.

 <!-- 2.
 Why should I trust this approach? are scores reliable?
    - how vectors are created